glreno/wordy/README.md

     "Wordl" and "Quordle" are copyrighted, of course.
 The "A" is for Atari.

     The robot's name is "Aqord".
 Although I did consider "Acuity", but that's just not how normal people pronounce "AQ-IT".
-    And, of course, Aqord has a little helper called Aqo-lite.
+    And, of course, Aqord has a little helper called Aqolite.

 ***Copyright &copy; 2025 Gerald Reno, Jr  All Rights Reserved***